 Mr. Black is the General Counsel and Chief Compliance Officer at Hudson Bay.
 Before joining Hudson Bay in October 2010, he served as Assistant Regional Director in the Division of Enforcement of the Securities and Exchange Commission’s New York Regional Office, where he managed a group of attorneys conducting investigations into potential violations of the federal securities laws, and as a Senior Trial Counsel, where he served as first chair in numerous Commission litigations.
 Before joining the Commission in 2004, Mr. Black practiced at the law firms Kostelanetz & Fink from 2002 to 2004, and Wachtell, Lipton, Rosen & Katz from 1996 to 2002.
 From 1995 to 1996, Mr. Black served as a law clerk to the honorable Milton Pollack of the United States District Court for the Southern District of New York, focusing on securities matters.
 Mr. Black received a JD from the New York University School of Law where he graduated Magna Cum Laude, and a BA from Columbia College where he graduated Magna Cum Laude.

-Amanda Olear is Associate Director in the Registration and Compliance Branch in the Division of Swap Dealer and Intermediary Oversight (DSIO) at the Commodity Futures Trading Commission (CFTC).
+Amanda Olear is Associate Director in the Managed Funds and Financial Requirements Branch in the Division of Swap Dealer and Intermediary Oversight (DSIO) at the Commodity Futures Trading Commission (CFTC).
 Ms. Olear has worked at the CFTC since 2007 and has focused on the operations of commodity pool operators and commodity trading advisors.
 She has served as the Rulemaking Team Lead for the CFTC’s recent rulemakings amending CFTC regulations 4.5 and 4.13, adopting Forms CPO-PQR and CTA-PR and harmonizing compliance obligations for commodity pool operators of registered investment companies.
 Ms. Olear regularly advises members of the public regarding the application of Part 4 of the CFTC’s regulations.